Code-Institute-Submissions/MS1-tartan-taps/README.md

 ## Strategy

-The business is a beer subscription service called Tartan Taps, which has teamed up with some of Scotland's finest craft and micro breweries, to deliver a variety of beers to the customers doorstep.
+The business is a beer subscription service called Tartan Taps, which has teamed up with some of Scotland's finest craft and microbreweries, to deliver a variety of beers to the customer's doorstep.

-In this section I have established user stories which will dictate the website functionality.
-The aim is to provide information on a selection of quality, great tasting craft beers, alongside their breweries, in order to gain subscribers.
+In this section, I have established user stories which will dictate the website functionality.
+The aim is to provide information on a selection of quality, great-tasting craft beers, alongside their breweries, in order to gain subscribers.

 - ### User Stories
     - #### First Time Visitor Goals
         1. As a First Time Visitor, I want to know at a glance the main purpose of Tartan Taps and what it can offer.
         2. As a First Time Visitor, I want to be able to navigate through the website intuitively, to seek the information I require.
         3. As a First Time Visitor, I want to locate their Social Media accounts, to determine how trusted they are.
-        4. As a First Time Visitor, I want to see prices in order to determine whether this a suitable product for purchase.
+        4. As a First Time Visitor, I want to see prices to determine whether this a suitable product for purchase.
     - #### Returning Visitor Goals
         1. As a Returning Visitor, I want to be able to easily sign up to start receiving my subscription.
         2. As a Returning Visitor, I want to have options to get in contact with Tartan Taps, with any queries or questions I may have.